Skip to main content

 Previewing the prioritization effect

+You can experiment and preview the effect of prioritization using the Query API.
 By specifying a list of provider slugs in config.provider_priority_overrides, you instruct the query executor to treat these providers as the highest priority — above the team provider priority — specifically in this query invocation.

 Managing Provider Priorities